 Babies of different ages require different types of foods.
 Many of the larger baby food manufacturers, such as Gerber, label baby foods with numbers that correspond to a baby’s development.
 Generally, the youngest babies eat stage 1 foods that are cereal-based or fruit and vegetable purees.
 These foods have been entirely liquefied.
 Stage 2 foods have a thicker, less watery consistency, while stage 3 foods generally contain soft solids.
 Babies slowly progress from stage 1 to 3 as they grow and develop.

 It’s important to introduce new flavors one by one to make sure that there are no negative reactions or allergies associated with a specific ingredient.
-In order to be sure, it is best to use single ingredient foods rather than blends when trying new foods for the first time.
-It is also recommended that you serve the same food consecutively for four days in a row to ensure that a food is absolutely safe for a baby to eat.
+In order to be sure, it’s best to use single ingredient foods rather than blends when trying new foods for the first time.
+It’s also recommended that you serve the same food consecutively for four days in a row to ensure that a food is well tolerated by your baby.

-Many parents have begun to make their own baby food, either to save money or because they believe it is healthier for their child.
+Many parents have begun to make their own baby food, either to save money or because they believe it’s healthier for their child.
 If you plan on making your own baby food, make sure to research any food you plan to prepare.
 There are numerous sites available that detail the best and healthiest ways to prepare food for your child.
 After you decide on a food, consult your pediatrician.